 Experience and competency shortcomings from rapid qualification timescales only expose themselves when catastrophe strikes.
 Only then does the diver discover if they’re woefully lacking the physical and mental capacity to keep themselves safe.
 It simply becomes a gamble, or a race, to actually acquire reliable worst-case scenario competency before an incident happens that the diver wouldn’t otherwise be able to deal with.

-When, not if, an incident occurs it becomes a lottery whether they’ll be able to deal with it and survive.
+When not if an incident occurs it becomes a lottery whether they’ll be able to deal with it and survive.
 They simply have to hope that such an incident doesn’t arise before their actual proficiency has caught up with their qualification progress.

-2. Agency Corporate Culture
+2. Mainstream Agency Corporate Culture

 The justification for empowering increasingly fast-track progress through low-entry barrier tech qualifications may arise from accident statistics.
 Agencies typically quote rations of divers versus accidents.
 If that ratio doesn’t skew, then the training provision and certification standards may be deemed ‘adequate’.

-All that they are able to pass on to students is a flippancy of risks, an ignorance of consequences and an over-estimated valuation of proficiency.
+All that they are able to pass on to students is a flippancy of risks, an ignorance of consequences, and an overestimated valuation of proficiency.

 This recreational agency modus-operandi of providing short, low-intensity, instructional courses to relatively inexperienced divers so that they can merely ‘deliver an agency product’ is deeply flawed in the technical diving context.